cncf/tag-security/governance/github.md

 Next contributions shall be in another fresh branch.
 This way we keep the repository clean and allows a faster acceptance as it's clear what exactly is addressed.

-So on the repository cncf/tag-security there shall be only unmerged branches co-exist next to main.
+So on the repository cncf/tag-security there shall be only unmerged branches co-existing next to main.